top of page

 Company Profile

-Cytidel’s founders, Matt Conlon (CEO) and Conor Flannery (CTO), are vulnerability management specialists and certified ISO27001:2022 Auditors, ensuring our clients are primely positioned to address the requirement of implementing threat intelligence into their ISMS.
+Cytidel’s founders, Matt Conlon (CEO) and Conor Flannery (CTO), are vulnerability threat intelligence specialists and certified ISO 27001:2022 auditors, who have tailored the Cytidel product to assist with threat intelligence compliance.

 bottom of page